jeremyowensboggs/elixir-zig/Readme.md

 # Elixir Zig Example for macos/linux in Docker
+This example is started in an attempt to get [zigler](https://github.com/ityonemo/zigler) working for macos, by starting a base, minimalist zig nif example.

 This repo demonstrates a working zig NIF.
 Currently, the nif only works on Linux.
 This project demonstrates that by using a Docker container.
 When run through the docker container, the nifs load